-The Writing section of TOEFL is a section in which students can utilize their creativity and vocabulary to demonstrate their abilty in the English language, in the best way.
-TOEFL writing is a two step process; the first step is similar to precis writing while the second step requires creative writing.
-TOEFL writing topics for the first step are in the form of written passages that may or may not include audio-visuals.
+This is a section in which students can utilize their creativity and vocabulary to demonstrate their abilty in the English language, in the best way.
+The writing is a two step process; the first step is similar to precis writing while the second step requires creative writing.
+The topics for the first step are in the form of written passages that may or may not include audio-visuals.
 The students are required to read the given passages and follow the audios and then, in their own words, write about what they have read and heard.
 Candidates are expected to add to the matter without digressing from the central theme of the given passages which mostly pertains to academic topics.

-The following topics have been extracted from the official list of TOEFL writing topics that is provided on the TOEFL website to give the students a feel of the actual test.
+The following topics have been extracted from the official list of the topics that is provided on the official website to give the students a feel of the actual test.
 These topics are only for the essay-writing part of the Writing section.

 Some people think that the automobile has improved modern life.
 Others think that the automobile has caused serious problems.
 What is your opinion?
 Use specific reasons and examples to support your answer.